xomicloud/xomi/README.md

 These functions supply basic authentication cookie functionality.
 Full usage examples can be found in the JavaScript secure application, a link to which can be found in the related links section near the foot of this readme file.

-* The `setAuthenticationCookie()` function takes an `option` argument, a `response` argument and an `accessToken` argument.
+* The `setAuthenticationCookie()` function takes an `configuration` argument, a `response` argument and an `accessToken` argument.
 The response is expected to be an instance of Node's ServerResponse class.
 It also takes an optional `rememberMe` argument which, if est to true, sets the expiry of the cookie well into the future.

 ```
 const { oAuth, cookie } = require("@xomicloud/xomi");